PoornimaShri1311/limehome-automation-tests/README.md

-## Limehome challenge - QA Engineer

-We appreciate your time and effort in completing the task.
-We believe that this task will give you an opportunity to showcase your abilities and and will help us to gain a better understanding of your approach to testing.

-We understand that your time is valuable, so we kindly request that you do not spend more than 3-4 hours on the challenge.

-## Testing Challenge / Front End

-Your task is to design and implement some scenarios for Search, Shopping (Add to cart and checkout) through product stories on https://www.limehome.com/suites?property=129&guests=1&rooms=1.
-Please describe a basic test strategy and implement test scenarios.
-Implement 3-5 test cases with the highest priority from your point of view.
-You should provide a detailed test report, including the test cases executed, test results, and any issues encountered during the testing process.

-## Testing Challenge / Back End
-Your task is to write a test suite for the API endpoint https://api.limehome.com/properties/v1/public/properties/129.

-- Write a test case to verify that the API endpoint returns a 200 OK response status code.
-If the response status code is anything other than 200, the test should  fail.
-- Write a test case to verify that the API endpoint returns the expected response body.
-The response body should contain details about the Limehome property with ID 129, including the property name, description, location, and other relevant details.

-## What we check:
-- Test coverage: Have you designed sufficient number of test cases to cover various scenarios?
-- Test script quality: Is the automation script well-organized, easy to understand, and maintainable?
-- Documentation: Did you document how to run your tests well?
-Is your written communication clear and easy-to-understand?

-We expect you to send us a link to your code on Gitlab or Github.

-### Technology:
-We strongly recommend Playwright, but you can use any testing methodology or tool that you prefer.

-If you have any questions or feedback about the challenge, don't hesitate to reach out to us!

-Good luck with the challenge!
-We are looking forward to your solution!

 ✅ Limehome API & UI Automation Tests
 This project contains automated Playwright tests to validate both public Limehome property API endpoints and UI flows like sign-up.
 It uses a modular Page Object Model structure and separates API logic, test data, utilities, and test specs for scalability.